madetech/architecture-handbook/learning_paths/the_role_of_an_architect.md

 ## Typical Public Sector Roles

-The Public Sector is made up of hundreds (if not thousands) of organiations all moving at a differnt pace and differing levels of size and digital maturity.
+The Public Sector is made up of hundreds (if not thousands) of organiations all moving at a differing pace and many levels of size and digital maturity.

-GDS define archiecture roles here:
+GDS have a definition of architecture roles here:

   https://www.gov.uk/government/collections/digital-data-and-technology-profession-capability-framework#technical-job-family